rust-lang/rfcs/text/0000-explicit-tail-calls.md

 is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information. -->

+## Lints

+The functionality introduced by RFC also has possible pitfalls, it is likely worthwhile to provide lints that warn of these issues.
+See the discussion [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1159822824) for possible lints.

+Additionally, there can be another class of lints, those that guide migration to using `become`.
+For example, provide a lint that indicates if a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
+Note that, this lint might be confusing and noisy.

 ## Helpers
 [helpers]: #helpers